quarkiverse/quarkus-artemis/README.md

 It is a replacement for the `quarkus-artemis-jms` extension originally part of the Quarkus core distribution.

+Next to the JMS client, it also enables the use of the Apache ActiveMQ Artemis Core client (used by the JMS client).
+It is automatically enabled if `quarkus-artemis-core` is added as dependency without `quarkus-artemis-jms`.

 ## Documentation

 The documentation for this extension can be found [here](https://quarkiverse.github.io/quarkiverse-docs/quarkus-artemis/dev/index.html).